jiwatec/yapayapa/README.md

 The client talks to `http://127.0.0.1:8080` by default; set `YAPAYAPA_SERVER` to use a remote server.
-For the cloud, `render.yaml` deploys the backend to Render (built natively with cargo) with a hosted PostgreSQL such as Neon.
+For the cloud, `render.yaml` deploys the backend to Render (built natively with cargo) with hosted PostgreSQL such as Neon.

 ## Two accounts on one machine